tc39/proposal-UnambiguousJavaScriptGrammar/README.md

 Some tools, outside of Node, may not have access to a JS parser *(Bash programs, some asset pipelines, etc.)*.
-These tools generally operate on files as opaque blobs / plain text files and can use the noted methods, listed under [Implementation](#implementation), to get information about the grammar of them.
+These tools generally operate on files as opaque blobs / plain text files and can use the noted methods, listed under [Implementation](#implementation), to get information about file grammar.

 ## External Impact